bnc-ss/docs/docs/support/shipping-delay-issues.md

 **Refund impact**: 0 %

 ## Problem
-Customer has a general inquiry or support request that needs assistance.
+Customer is experiencing delays in shipping and wants to know where their order is.

 ## Step-by-Step Resolution
-1. Acknowledge customer inquiry
+1. Check order status and tracking information
-2. Gather necessary information
+2. Verify shipping address and carrier details
-3. Provide appropriate solution
+3. Provide real-time tracking updates
-4. Confirm resolution
+4. Offer alternative solutions if needed
-5. Follow up if needed
+5. Follow up until delivery confirmation

 ## Preventive Tips
-- Provide clear communication
+- Use reliable shipping partners
-- Set realistic expectations
+- Provide proactive shipping updates
-- Follow up proactively
+- Set realistic delivery timelines
-- Document all interactions
+- Offer expedited shipping options

 ## Sample Agent Reply
-> Hi {{customer_name}}, Thank you for reaching out.
-I'm here to help you with your inquiry.
+> Hi {{customer_name}}, I can see you're waiting for your order.
+Let me check the current tracking status and get you an update.

 ## Refund / Exchange Eligibility <span id="refund-policy"></span>
 Standard refund and exchange policies apply.
 Please refer to our [refund policy](refund-cancel-flow.md) for detailed information.